-The corporation's exposure to the risk of changes in market interest rates primarily arises from interest-bearing investments and cash and cash equivalents, both of which have variable risk rates.
-Had the interest rates increased (decreased) by 100 basis points (2021: 100 basis points), the after-tax affect on profit would have been a decrease (increase) of N\$ 1 567 385 (2021: N\$ 1 567 385).
+Interest rate risk is the risk that future cash flows of a variable changes in market interest rates primarily arises from interestrate financial asset will fluctuate because of changes in market bearing investments and cash and cash equivalents, both of rates.
+Interest on investments contributes a significant portion of which have variable risk rates.
+Had the interest rates increased earnings and is necessary for liquidity management.
+Risk related to (decreased) by 100 basis points (2021: 100 basis points), the afterinterest rate changes on finance lease liabilities is not considered tax effect on profit would have been a decrease (increase) of N\$ 1